willdurand-edu/php-slides/src/1/05_autoloading.md

 ---

-# Rethinking The Way We Load Classes
+# Rethinking The Way You Load Classes

 PHP 5.2 and upper provides a usable autoloading API with performances close to the use of `require_once()` thanks to the following functions: